See how to make coasters - a whole set in less than half an hour!

 Add Fusible Fleece - Step 2

-Fuse a piece of fusible fleece onto one of the pieces.
-It will become the back of the coaster.
+Fuse a piece of fusible fleece onto one of the fabric pieces.
+This fabric piece will form the back of the coaster.

 Folding Step - Step 3